 Quotas and billing

 A certain amount of free quota is available, as described in Pricing and Quota.
-This means you aren't required to enable billing to get started or to use Cloud Datastore up to the free quota limits.
+This means you aren't required to enable billing to get started or to use Cloud Firestore in Datastore mode up to the free quota limits.
 However, if you need more resources than is provided by the free quota, you must enable billing and set a spending limit for your project.

 Enabling billing and setting a spending limit

 The spending limit is a daily limit: it sets the maximum dollar amount of resources you will be charged for each day.
-After this limit is reached, no further costs will be incurred, but also, no further billable Cloud Datastore operations will be allowed.
+After this limit is reached, no further costs will be incurred, but also, no further billable Cloud Firestore in Datastore mode operations will be allowed.
 You'll need to specify a spending limit because the initial default spending limit is always 0, which means by default you cannot exceed the free quota, even with billing enabled.

 To enable billing: